-Innovations Academy, located at Lathrop High School, is just finishing its first year.
+Innovations Academy, located at Lathrop High School, is just starting year two of the program.

 Innovations Academy was created to provide students a different pathway to completing their graduation requirements.
 Our goal is to meet the educational needs and unique learning styles of our students and to reengage students in a personalized approach to learning.